henchm4n/henchm4n.github.io/docs/_posts/2020-04-22-metasploitable-2-on-virtualbox.md

 Metasploitable 2 is a distribution vulnerable by design, and makes it easy to test out different tools and methods.

-First I will show you how to download and install Metasploitable 2 as it is very easy to install.
-First we need to download the Metasploitable 2 files and we can do so from the following website.  [https://sourceforge.net/projects/metasploitable/](https://sourceforge.net/projects/metasploitable/)
+We can download the Metasploitable 2 files from the following website.  [https://sourceforge.net/projects/metasploitable/](https://sourceforge.net/projects/metasploitable/)

 ![](/assets/posts/metasploitable-2-on-virtualbox/metasploitable_download.png)